 2017-2018 Graduate Catalog [ARCHIVED CATALOG]

-Admission to the program is selective and competitive.
-Please refer to Graduate Admissions for more information.
+Admission to these graduate programs is selective and competitive based on the number of well-qualified applicants and the limits of available faculty and facilities.
 Those who meet stated minimum academic requirements are not guaranteed admission, nor are those who fail to meet those requirements necessarily precluded from admission if they offer other appropriate strengths.
-Prospective full time candidates are admitted for the fall semester only.
-Part-time candidates may begin in the fall or spring semester.

 Candidates for admission are invited to correspond with the Director of the MS program.
 Detailed brochures on these MS programs, including the Accelerated option, are available.
 As part of the admissions process for the MS in IS &TM, each student will meet with a faculty advisor who will evaluate the student’s background in both business and programming (including prior coursework and experience).
 Foundation course requirements will be based on this evaluation.